turnkeylinux-apps/lxc/README.rst

     - Includes example inithooks configuration for preseeding (convenience).
     - IP forwarding and control groups enabled.

+- LXC limitations:

+    - The LXC appliance cannot run in nested mode i.e. within an LXC container without additional configuration.
+This mode is not recommended for production systems because of security concerns.

 See the `Usage documentation`_ for further details.

 Credentials *(passwords set at first boot)*